2025 | |||

 |

-Muziekgebouw aan ’t IJ, Amsterdam H. Purcell, The Fairy Queen + Vox Luminis brings the enchanting story of The Fairy Queen to life.
+Muziekgebouw aan ’t IJ, Amsterdam – SOLD OUT H. Purcell, The Fairy Queen + Vox Luminis brings the enchanting story of The Fairy Queen to life.
 The Fairy Queen draws its inspiration from Shakespeare’s A Midsummer Night’s Dream, a piece that also strongly stimulates the visual imagination.
 The brilliant voices of Vox Luminis will resound amongst a spirited shadow play balancing between reality and subconsciousness, a new project by artistic director Lionel Meunier and scenographer Emilie Lauwers, in cooperation with dramaturge Isaline Claeys and filmmaker Mário Melo Costa.

 Co-production : Concertgebouw Brugge |